jtimlin/hp-quiz-game/README.md

 ### Frameworks, Libraries & Programs Used

-- Google Fonts - for the font families: Special Elite, Raleway & Cabin Sketch.
+- Google Fonts - for the font family: Ysabeau.
 San-serif was used as a default font.
 - Font Awesome - to add icons.
 - Codeanywhere - to creat my html files, styling sheet and javascript before pushing the project to Github.
 - GitHub - to store my repository for submission.